 Introducing the Dance for Media Arts program

-Inspired by the success of American Midwest Ballet’s Going Solo series of dance films, American Midwest Ballet School is proud to announce what we believe to be a first for our area: our Dance for Media Arts program.
+Inspired by the success of American Midwest Ballet’s Going Solo series of dance films, the AMB School is proud to announce what we believe to be a first for our area: our Dance for Media Arts program.
 This highly-focused program will help students build on their artistic skills to take advantage of the many innovative ways that dance can reach its audience today.

 What is Dance for Media arts?

 Most dance training programs focus on concert dance — the creation of ballet, modern dance, jazz, and contemporary dance performances that will be seen by an audience of ticket buyers.

 Dance for media arts [DMA] is an alternate career option that applies the dancer’s artistry to other outlets: films, television, online video, advertising, and social media content.
 Colleges and universities increasingly are recognizing dance as a specialty within media arts curricula.
 Skills in DMA also will help the dancer find opportunities in “commercial dance” venues such as cruise ships and theme parks.

 The artistic and technical skills needed for DMA build on the same basics as concert dance — clean, strong dance technique, an aptitude for learning choreography quickly and accurately, and the ability to project personality, style, and energy in performance.
 Our DMA program will foster and develop those skills through the high-quality curriculum for which the AMB School is known.

 However, the process of promoting and presenting yourself in the DMA field is different from that of concert dance.
 Finding opportunities, auditioning, and managing your career development in DMA require a specific set of skills that you will not learn in a purely concert dance-focused program.

 Our DMA program is designed to give you those skills — while also maintaining and developing your strengths as a concert dance performer, so you will emerge with greater flexibility in your career path.